segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/wootric/index.md

 [Wootric](https://wootric.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is modern customer feedback management software.
 Easily incorporate Voice of Customer data in your decision-making processes and marketing campaigns, and trigger customer follow-up when you send survey responses to your CRM, marketing platform or data warehouses automatically.

 This source is maintained by Wootric.
-For any issues with the source, please [reach out to the Wootric support team](mailto:support@wootric.com).
+For any issues with the source, [contact the Wootric support team](mailto:support@wootric.com).

 _**NOTE:** The Wootric Source is currently in beta, which means that they are still actively developing the source.
 This doc was last updated on February 4, 2020.
-If you are interested in joining their beta program or have any feedback to help improve the Wootric Source and its documentation, please [let the Wootric support team know](mailto:support@wootric.com)!_
+If you are interested in joining their beta program or have any feedback to help improve the Wootric Source and its documentation, [let the Wootric support team know](mailto:support@wootric.com)!_

 ## Getting Started